dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 }
 ```

-This data is then carried by the API (messenger) to the Data Store, which saves the order information and API returns with response for the Client.
+The API (messenger) sends this data to the Data Store, which saves the order information and API returns with response for the Client.
 Example response :

 ```javascript
 {